Skip to main content

 1. Obtain Credentials

-- Create a Gray Swan account and generate a Cygnal API key.
+1. Log in to our Gray Swan platform and generate a Cygnal API key.

 export GRAYSWAN_API_KEY="your-grayswan-key"